MileHacker Logo

 Photography

-Always get consent before taking photos of people, especially women and children.
+Always get consent before taking photos of people, most notably women and children.

 Support Local Artisans

-When shopping for souvenirs, purchasing directly from local artisans supports the community and aids in preserving traditional crafts.
+During your shopping for souvenirs, purchasing directly from local artisans supports the residents and helps preserve traditional crafts.